Codecademy/docs/content/python/concepts/collections-module/terms/OrderedDict/OrderedDict.md

 ---
 Title: 'collections.OrderedDict'
-Description: 'A dict subclass that tracks the order in which items were added.'
+Description: 'Tracks the order in which items were added.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'